Convergence of the Inexact Langevin Algorithm in KL Divergence with Application to Score-based Generative Models: Main results

-where $C_1=128 L_s (L_s + L)/\alpha$ and $C_2=8/(3 \alpha)$. \end{theorem} We provide the proof of Theorem \ref{thm:kl-bounded-MGF} in Appendix \ref{sec:pf-kl-bdd-MGF}.
-We note that the first two terms in the upper bound above match the state-of-the-art result for ULA~\eqref{Eq:ULA} (with exact score function) under LSI: $H_{\nu}(\rho_k) \lesssim e^{-\alpha \step k} H_{\nu}(\rho_0) + \frac{d L^2}{\alpha}\step$; see \citet[Theorem 1]{VW19}.
+We note that the first two terms in the upper bound above match state-of-the-art result for ULA~\eqref{Eq:ULA} (with exact score function) under LSI: $H_{\nu}(\rho_k) \lesssim e^{-\alpha \step k} H_{\nu}(\rho_0) + \frac{d L^2}{\alpha}\step$; see Table~\ref{tab:summary}.
 In ILA case, there is an extra non-vanishing term induced by the error of score estimator.
 So in order to have a small asymptotic error, we need an accurate score estimator with a small MGF error.
 In practice, score matching is used, but its theoretical understanding lags behind.
 In section~\ref{sec:kde-estimator}, we show that if we use a score estimator based on Gaussian KDE (at the population level), then the score estimator satisfies the MGF error assumption.